amedalhi/recipes/src/content/recipes/010-chicken-coconut-sauce.md

         quantity: "3"
         unit: "each"
       - name: "veg*"
-        note: "honestly, any other veg you have works well"
+        note: "honestly, any veggies you have work well"

 notes:
   [